matteobaccan/owner/owner-site/site/_posts/2020-06-07-owner-1-0-12-released.md

 categories: [release]
 ---

-I just released version 1.0.12.
-The 1.0.11 was not announced, in fact it introduced a bug in multi threading, so if you are using 1.0.11, please update to 1.0.12 asap, so that you should have the bug fixed.
+I just released version 1.0.12, it contains all the bug fixes included in 1.0.11 plus a fix to a multi threading issue that appeared in 1.0.11.

 --Luigi.